 3. Post-Mitigation: Post-mitigation probability, impact and score reflect changes to risks due to mitigation plans There can be many mitigation plans assigned to one risk.
 They are editable in the Assign Mitigation view and in Mitigation tab of the Risk Information dialog box.
 In the Risk Register you can show the latest read-only probability, impact and score, which corresponds to the last line in Mitigation tab.
-In the Assign Mitigation view, in addition to editing the post-mitigation probabilities, impacts and scores for all categories, you can also edit values for individual categories, such as cost, duration, quality, technology, etc. Probabilities, impacts and scores for individual categories are not used to calculate combined probabilities, impacts and scores are not affected by quantitative analysis.
+In the Assign Mitigation view, in addition to editing the post-mitigation probabilities, impacts and scores for all categories, you can also edit values for individual categories, such as cost, duration, quality, technology, etc. Probabilities, impacts and scores for individual categories are not used to calculate combined probabilities, impacts and scores, which should be entered independently.
+Post-mitigation probabilities, impacts and scores are not affected by quantitative analysis.
 Also in the Assign Mitigation you can enter both predicted and actual probabilities, impacts and scores.